BMIHALKO/tiny-transformer-final/README.md

 ## 4. Model: Tiny Transformer Architecture

-The finla model is a small encoder-decoder Transformer closely following the originla "Attention Is All You Need" architecture, but with much smaller hyperparameters:
+The final model is a small encoder-decoder Transformer closely following the original "Attention Is All You Need" architecture, but with much smaller hyperparameters:
 - `d_model = 128`
 - `n_heads = 4`
 - `d_ff = 512`